USNS Mercy Hospital Ship to Return to San Diego Following Relief Efforts in LA - Times of San Diego

 The 1,000-bed ship left San Diego on March 23 and sailed into the Port of Los Angeles on March 27, as local health authorities prepared for a feared surge of coronavirus cases that could have overwhelmed Southland hospitals.
 The ship was not brought in to treat COVID-19 cases, but to handle other patients and free up hospital beds for virus treatment.
 Medical personnel aboard the ship performed several surgeries during that span, including the first-ever pacemaker replacement procedure in the ship’s history, according to the Navy.

-The ship will depart Los Angeles at about 7 a.m. and is expected to arrive in San Diego late afternoon or early evening, according to the Navy.
+The ship departed the Port of Los Angeles at about 7 a.m. and is expected to arrive in San Diego late afternoon or early evening, according to the Navy.

 “The medical professionals aboard Mercy are proud and humbled to have assisted FEMA, the state of California, Los Angeles County and the city of Los Angeles, while serving as a `relief valve’ to the community during the ongoing COVID-19 pandemic.
 Every patient brought aboard created one more available bed in a local hospital,” Capt.
 John Rotruck, the ship’s commanding officer, said in a statement.
 “Although USNS Mercy is departing the Port of Los Angeles, a number of our medical treatment personnel will continue our mission in Los Angeles through their support to state health care providers at various skilled nursing facilities.”